kevlened/use-flipper/README.md

 ## How it works
 The state of checkboxes can be queried in css.
 When a `label` for a checkbox is clicked, it toggles the checkbox.
-If you hide the checkbox, and style the `label`, you have a css-only button that can toggle the display of other dom elements.
+Hide the checkbox, then style the `label`, and you have a css-only button that can toggle the display of other dom elements.

 ## License
 MIT